 This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

-Please feel free to submit more questions in the issue tracker at GitHub.
-Alternatively you can mail me the issue and I'll create a new issue, if needed.
+Please feel free to submit additional questions in the GitHub issue tracker.
+Alternatively, you can mail me the issue, and I'll create a new issue if needed.

 The team can be contacted directly by mail at